 Now, you need to set an appointment to get closer to a closed deal.
 Do this by emphasizing that it is the next natural step in the process and that it is a benefit to you both.
 Let them know what the meeting will entail, what information you might need from them, and set the date.

 After the call, be sure that you track the results in your customer relationship management (CRM) program immediately, so you don’t forget any details.
-Using a CRM not only helps you organize and track your sales activities and pipeline, it also allows for customizable reporting that will help you determine how effective your cold calling is, and where there is room for improvement.
+Use CRM with built in calling feature to make and recieve calls.
+Using a CRM for your sales calls not only helps you organize and track your call logs, it also allows for customizable reporting that will help you determine how effective your cold calling is, and where there is room for improvement.